 - mouthwashes that clean, numb and protect your mouth

 - sprays or gels to keep your mouth moist (saliva substitutes)

-- medicines to stop diarrhoea or reduce soreness inside your bottom (rectum)
+- stop diarrhoea or reduce soreness inside your bottom (rectum)

 Talking to others can help